MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 ## TSV output format

-The `tsv` output format returns tab- and newline-separated values without additional formatting, keys, or other symbols.
+The `tsv` output format returns tab- and newline-separated values without extra formatting, keys, or other symbols.
 This format makes it easy to consume the output into other commands and tools that need to process the text in some form.
 Like the `table` format, `tsv` doesn't print nested objects.

 Using the preceding example with the `tsv` option outputs the tab-separated result.